DebasishDhal/Thesis_Repository/README.md

 INSAT-3DR, like all satellites that employ passive scanning, do not measure any meteorological parameter directly, they just measure the radiometric data that is incident on them.
 It is our job ot retrieve useful meteorological properties from the reading.

 ## Solution
 CloudSat satellite (a polar satellite), a NASA-operated satellite dedicated for observations of clouds, measures all the cloud-properties that we want to retrieve from INSAT-3DR.
-The cloud related data was colloacted against the radiometric readings from INSAT-3DR, the resulting data was fed into ML algorightms (XGBoost, Random Forest and
+The cloud related data was colloacted against the radiometric readings from INSAT-3DR, the resulting data was fed into ML algorightms (XGBoost and Random Forest)

 ## Collocation process
 Collocations folder contains collocation code for INSAT-3DR 1B-IMAGER and CloudSat 2B-CLDCLASS data.
 The goal is to collocate pixels close by spatially and temporally,